The-Scripters-Guild/ForgeWiki/halo-infinite/forge/ai/ai-spawner.md

 ### Squads

-AI units produced by spawners are logically and behaviorally grouped together by the engine into groups known as squads.
+AI units produced by spawners are logically and behaviorally grouped together by the engine into collections known as squads.
 From within the spawn logic of the spawner, a squad label can be set.
 All units produced by the spawner are tagged by the set label, allowing Forgers to reference squads of AI units from within a script brain without requiring a direct reference to the squad or spawner object.

 ### Unique Properties